MCFpy/mcf/docs/source/getting_started.rst

 For more details, visit the :doc:`python_api`.

-By default, the :py:func:`~example_data_functions.example_data` produces 1000 observations for both training and prediction, with 20 features, and 3 treatments.
+By default, the :py:func:`~example_data.example_data` produces 1000 observations for both training and prediction, with 20 features, and 3 treatments.
 Let us change this slightly and generate 1500 training and prediction observations for 10 features and 3 treatments.

 .. code-block:: python

-    from mcf.example_data_functions import example_data
+    from mcf.example_data import example_data

     # Generate example data using the built-in function `example_data()`
     training_df, prediction_df, name_dict = example_data(